 76. BLM is in the process of issuing a series of coal leases in northeastern Wyoming, in a region called the "Wright Area."
-Of the six tracts included in BLM's coal leasing effort, five of them - including the South Porcupine tract - are partially located within the Grassland.
+Of the six tracts included in BLM's coal leasing effort, five of them - including the South Porcupine and North Porcupine tracts - are partially located within the Grassland.
 Collectively, these five tracts extend across 12,481 acres of the Grassland.

-- 77. The Grassland is biologically diverse.
+77. The Grassland is biologically diverse.
 It is home to numerous wildlife species, which are important to the region's ecological balance.
-These species play vital roles as pollinators, decomposers, soil builders, nutrient cyclers, and important links in the food chain. - 78.
-The Grassland is home to big game species such as mule deer and pronghorn.
+These species play vital roles as pollinators, decomposers, soil builders, nutrient cyclers, and important links in the food chain.

+78. The Grassland is home to big game species such as mule deer and pronghorn.
 Mule deer are an important link in the Grassland's food chain and provide hunting opportunities for outdoor enthusiasts.
-Indeed, the Wyoming Game and Fish Department has designated the Wright Area including the South Porcupine tract as part of the Thunder Basin Mule Deer Herd Unit.
-This designation recognizes that the mule deer is valuable to the area. - 79.
-The Thunder Basin National Grassland also serves as an important refuge for bird species.
+Indeed, the Wyoming Game and Fish Department has designated the Wright Area - including the South Porcupine and North Porcupine tracts - as part of the Thunder Basin Mule Deer Herd Unit.
+This designation recognizes that the mule deer is valuable to the area.

+79. The Thunder Basin National Grassland also serves as an important refuge for bird species.
 Although the Great Plains support more than 300 bird species, many of these species' populations have declined precipitously due to habitat degradation and fragmentation.
-This loss of habitat bolsters the importance of the remaining habitat areas, like those found in the Wright Area and the Grassland generally. - 80.
-The Grassland, including the Wright Area, is particularly important for raptors.
-Indeed, there are more than 30 intact raptor nests within 2 miles of the South Porcupine tract alone.
+This loss of habitat bolsters the importance of the remaining habitat areas, like those found in the Wright Area and the Grassland generally.

+80. The Grassland, including the Wright Area, is particularly important for raptors.
+Indeed, there are more than 56 intact raptor nests within 2 miles of the North Porcupine tract alone.
+Within 2 miles of the South Porcupine tract, there are more than 30 intact raptor nests.
 Raptor species found within the Wright Area include the golden eagle, red-tailed hawk, Swainson's hawk, rough-legged hawk, northern harrier, American kestrel, prairie falcon, great horned owl, burrowing owl, short-eared owl, and ferruginous hawk.
 The bald eagle is a frequent winter resident in this region.